andrewt0301/hse-acos-course/docs/part2os/04_Linking/libs.md

 To compile, execute this:

-    gcc hello.c -o hello
+    acos@acos-vm:~$ gcc hello.c -o hello

 To run, execute this:

-    ./hello
+    acos@acos-vm:~$./hello
+    Hello World

 ### Static and shared libraries

+Let us have a closer look at the two library types and how they are created and included into a program.

 * Static - `.a` extension
 * Shared - `.so` extension

-Names of libraries start with the 'lib' prefix.
+Names of libraries start with the lib prefix.

+The Linux operating system includes a large set of standard system libraries.
-To see the full list of libs in the system, execute the command:
+To see the full list of these libs, execute the command:

-    ls /usr/lib | less
+    acos@acos-vm:~$ ls /usr/lib | less

-To list of libraries loaded by application, use the `ldd` command.
+To list of libraries loaded by a program, use the [ldd](https://man7.org/linux/man-pages/man1/ldd.1.html) command.
 For example:

-    ﻿ldd "$(which ls)"
+    acos@acos-vm:~$ ldd "$(which ls)"

 #### Static libraries